Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

  4. Set an `UnlessMatcher` as the inner matcher of `cxxMethod()`.
  5. Set an `IsStaticMatcher` as the inner matcher of `unless()`.

-which in plain English means more or less:
+Which in plain English means more or less:

 > Match a cursor with kind `ClassDecl` which has at least one child cursor
 > with kind `CxxMethod`, unless the found method is static.